-This step by step tutorial will help you to install Docker on Ubuntu 20.04 LTS Focal Fossa systems.
+This tutorial will describe you to how to install Docker on Ubuntu 20.04 LTS Focal Fossa systems.

 Login to your Ubuntu 20.04 system with sudo privileged user.
 Then run the following commands to install required packages.